e-c-k-e-r/tortoise-tts/README.md

 - [X] Reimplement original inferencing through TorToiSe (as done with `api.py`)
   - [ ] Reimplement candidate selection with the CLVP
+  - [ ] Reimplement redaction with the Wav2Vec2
 - [X] Implement training support (without DLAS)
   - [X] Feature parity with the VALL-E training setup with preparing a dataset ahead of time
 - [ ] Automagic offloading to CPU for unused models (for training and inferencing)
 - [X] Automagic handling of the original weights into compatible weights
+- [ ] Reimplement added features from my original fork:
+  - [ ] "Better" conditioning latents calculating
+  - [x] Use of KV-cache for the AR
+  - [x] Re-enable DDIM sampler
 - [ ] Extend the original inference routine with additional features:
   - [ ] non-float32 / mixed precision for the entire stack
   - [x] BitsAndBytes support